venoral/react-native-components/README.md

 ## Introduction

-This component is based on reactNative generation, the aim is to provide the ability to swipe left and delete item, with a good animation effect.
+This component is based on reactNative, the aim is to provide the ability to swipe left and delete item, with a good animation effect.

 ## Installation